Trait WithBaseField

 Expand description

-Trait that’s implemented for user-defined classes that provide a Base<T> field.
+Trait that is automatically implemented for user classes containing a Base<T>

 Required Methods§